Home Music Recording Studio - HOME

 If you are after an inexpensive, lightweight, 100 Watt(ish) active PA speaker or foldback unit for use in relatively tame environments, then the Vonyx SPJ-1000A might be right for you.
 Particularly in a 'set and forget' permanent installation scenario.
 Since each unit comes with a line in/out, system expansion is relatively easy.

-Might also be useful for practicing when using an electronic drum kit or keyboards foldback.
+Might also be useful for practicing when using an electronic drum kit, keyboards, as stereo guitar rig (my old implementation) or as tame foldback.

 Claims made for the Vonyx (Skytec) SPJ-1000AD under the heading